jeaimehp/HackHPC-HPCintheCity20/index.md

 - PDF of presentation
   - Team members with pictures
   - Github Link
+  - Use of HPC technology in the project
+  - Regional (Atlanta) implications of the project

 - README.md project description

 ## Organizers Contact Information